 The result?
-A whole load of inquisitive surf hounds wrote in, a lot of repeated questions, meaning there's certainly demand for explaining some of the terminology – all flecked with the old joke response.
-Anyway, we read them.
+A whole load of inquisitive surf hounds wrote in, a lot of repeated questions, meaning there's certainly demand for explaining some of the terminology – all flecked with joke responses and 'what's the forecast for X spot on X day' etc etc. Anyway, we read them.
 All of them.
-And sent them over to our resident wave wizard, Tony Butt, who took the time to answer a few of them.
+And sent them over to our resident wave wizard, Tony Butt, who took the time to answer a few.
 All names are the IG handles that submitted the q.

 Daniel Paterson: How does period affect different breaks, e.g. pointbreaks v. beachbreaks etc.